Angela Scanlon

-Angela Marie Scanlon (born 29 December 1983) is an Irish television presenter and broadcaster for RTÉ and the BBC.
+Angela Marie Scanlon (born 29 December 1982) is an Irish television presenter and broadcaster for RTÉ and the BBC.
 She initially broadcast on Irish television, presenting a number of programmes on RTÉ including the documentary Oi Ginger! in 2014.

-Since 2016, she has appeared as a reporter on The One Show, and presented in the absence of Alex Jones.
-She undertook her first role on a major British show as a co-host of Robot Wars with Dara Ó Briain (2016–2018).
+On British television, she has appeared as a reporter on The One Show since 2016, and presented in the absence of Alex Jones.
+She was a co-host of Robot Wars with Dara Ó Briain (2016–2018).
 In 2023 she was a contestant on the twenty-first series of Strictly Come Dancing, partnered with professional dancer Carlos Gu and finishing in sixth place.
+In 2026, she commentated for the UK at Eurovision during the semi-finals, alongside Rylan.

 Early life

-Scanlon was born in Ratoath, County Meath, Ireland.
-Her father worked in construction and her mother worked in administration.
+Angela Marie Scanlon was born on 29 December 1982 in Ratoath, County Meath, Ireland.
+Her father Phalim, is from County Mayo and worked in construction and her mother Marian, from Galway worked in administration.
 She has three sisters.
-She attended school in Dunshaughlin, Meath.
-Scanlon then went on to study business at Technological University Dublin (TU Dublin).
-After graduating, she travelled for a period of time, including six months in New York (where she worked in an Irish pub), in Australia, and South East Asia.
+Scanlon attended mixed-sex, primary and secondary schools and went on to study business at Technological University Dublin (TU Dublin).
+After graduating, she travelled for a period, including six months in New York (where she worked in an Irish pub), in Australia, and South East Asia.
 Scanlon planned to set up a fashion shop upon returning to Ireland.
+She has admitted to suffering from Eating disorders for a period of 15 years, for which she underwent therapy.